gilburns/Installomator-wiki/Configuration-and-Variables.md

 ## Time to wait for a user to answer a dialog

-It is recommended to set the `PROMPT_TIMEOUT` variable to your environment's appropriate setting when using `prompt_user` or `prompt_user_then_kill`.
+It is recommended to set the `PROMPT_TIMEOUT` variable to your environment's appropriate setting when using `BLOCKING_PROCESS_ACTION` equal to `prompt_user` or `prompt_user_then_kill`.
 It is recommended not to use a timeout time higher than your MDM's occurring check-in time, which may be every 15 minutes or every hour.

-- `PROMPT_TIMEOUT`: Time in seconds to wait for a prompt to be answered before closing the dialog box and exiting the script.
-Supported when `BLOCKING_PROCESS_ACTION` is set to `prompt_user` or `prompt_user_then_kill`. **Default is 86400.
-(24 hours)** Without this, a `BLOCKING_PROCESS_ACTION` prompt will cause the scheduled MDM binary process to hang while waiting for a user to reply to the prompt.
+- `PROMPT_TIMEOUT`: Time in seconds to wait for a prompt to be answered before closing the dialog box and exiting the script. **Default is 86400 (24 hours).**

+  Without this, a `BLOCKING_PROCESS_ACTION` prompt will cause the scheduled MDM binary process to hang while waiting for a user to reply to the prompt.
 (A user may leave the prompt up behind another window, or not be at the computer at all.)

-For example, PROMPT_TIMEOUT=300 will close the dialog box and exit the script if the user does not respond to the dialog box within 5 minutes.
+  For example, `PROMPT_TIMEOUT=300` will close the dialog box and exit the script if the user does not respond to the dialog box within 5 minutes.

 ## Notification